mmdhirazz7/testG/test.md

-## This is the example file using to leanr or play around with git
+## This is the example file using to learn or play around with git

 Hello world.